Nbobertz/lcproblems_solutions/restofLeetcode/DSA_Prep/Journal_leet.md

 ## Day 66: 112/11/25: Did First Medium DP By Myself
 As the title suggests I did the first DP problem by myself today.
 It was a medium and I almost got it 100 % first try.
 I did not store teh calculation properly.

 It was Taking Maximium Energy.
+Further, I did an assesment and did fliping and image and leaf similar trees.

-Did one DP problem today.
+Did 3 problems today